DmitriiKaigorodov/Bitcoin/README.md

  * **%CredentialsInBase64%** - credentials for RPC access to bitcoind encoded in base64 in next format: **%username%:%password%**
  * **%YourUrl%** - URL for your bitcoin daemon

  Ofcourse, you need curl for it.
-You need download it [here](https://curl.haxx.se/dlwiz/)
+You can download it [here](https://curl.haxx.se/dlwiz/)

  ## EndPoints Description